Vera Menchik

 Vera Francevna Mencikova (Вера Францевна Менчик, Vera Frantsevna Menchik; Věra Menčíková; 16 February 1906 – 26 June 1944), was a Russian-born Czechoslovak chess player who primarily resided in England.
-She was the first Women's World Chess Champion from 1927 to 1944 and the longest-reigning women's champion in history.
-Her eight world championship wins are the most of all time, and only Emanuel Lasker had a longer reign as world champion.
+She was the first and longest-reigning Women's World Chess Champion from 1927 to 1944, winning the championship a record eight times primarily in round-robin tournaments.
+In an era when women primarily competed against other women, Menchik was the first and only woman competing in master-level tournaments with the world's best players.

 Menchik was born in Moscow to a Czech father and English mother.
-She played her first chess tournament in school at age 14 after having to switch to an integrated school during the Russian Revolution.
-Because of the revolution, her family left Russia and Menchik moved to Hastings, England in 1921.
-She joined the Hastings Chess Club in 1923 and began training with James Drewitt, the club champion, and Géza Maróczy, a past contender for the World Championship.
-Menchik established herself as the best female player in the country by defeating the British women's champion Edith Charlotte Price in two matches in 1925 two years before winning the inaugural Women's World Chess Championship in 1927.
-A year later, she became the first woman to compete in master-level tournaments.
-After her first big success at Ramsgate in 1929 when she shared second place with Akiba Rubinstein, Menchik was regularly invited to these elite events for the next decade, including the local Hastings Congress.
-Her best result in the Hastings Premier tournament was in 1931/32 when she defeated future world champion Max Euwe and Mir Sultan Khan to finish in joint fifth place out of ten.
-When Menchik was already a five-time Women's World Champion, she played and won the first-ever Women's World Championship match in 1937 against Sonja Graf, the consensus second-best female player of her era.
-One of her last big achievements was winning a match against Jacques Mieses in 1942 late in their careers.
-Menchik was active up until her death in 1944, when she was killed in a German air raid that destroyed her home with a flying bomb during the Second World War.
+She began playing chess competitively in school at age 14 not long before the Russian Revolution led her family to leave Russia and move to England in 1921.
+She joined the Hastings Chess Club in 1923, where she began training with James Drewitt and Géza Maróczy.
+Menchik established herself as the best female player in the country in 1925 by defeating the British women's champion Edith Price in two matches, and then the world by winning the inaugural Women's World Chess Championship in 1927.

+Menchik began competing in master-level tournaments in 1928.
+Following her first big success at Ramsgate in 1929 when she shared second place with Akiba Rubinstein, she was regularly invited to these elite events for the next decade, including the local Hastings Congress.
+Her best result in the Hastings Premier tournament was in 1931/32 when she defeated future world champion Max Euwe and Mir Sultan Khan.
+Late in her career, Menchik won a lone Women's World Championship match against Sonja Graf, the next-leading female player of her era.
+Menchik was active until her death in 1944, when she was killed in a German air raid that destroyed her home during the Second World War.

-Menchik was the dominant female chess player before the war.
-She was the only woman competing at the master level and she won at least 59 games in a row at the Women's World Championship tournaments.
-Highlights of her successes against male players included two victories and a positive score in tournament play against Euwe and a positive score in 29 known games against George Thomas, who received the International Master (IM) title.
-Any master-level players that Menchik defeated were said to be members of the Vera Menchik Club, which included six players who ended up receiving the Grandmaster (GM) or Honorary Grandmaster title.
+Menchik was the dominant female chess player before the war, winning at least 59 games in a row at the Women's World Championship tournaments.
+Highlights of her successes against male players included two victories and a positive score against Euwe and a positive score in 29 known games against George Thomas, who received the International Master (IM) title.
+Master-level players that Menchik defeated were said to be members of the Vera Menchik Club, which included six players who received the Grandmaster (GM) title or the honorary equivalent.
 The trophy for the winning team at the Women's Chess Olympiad is named the Vera Menchik Cup in her honour.